DarthSim/overmind/README.md

 #### Specifying the colors

 Overmind colorizes process names with different colors.
-May happen that these colors don't match well with your color scheme.
-In this case, you can define your own colors using xterm color codes:
+It may happen that these colors don't match well with your color scheme.
+In that case, you can specify your own colors using xterm color codes:

 ```bash
 $ overmind start -b 123,123,125,126,127